Sexual abuse in the American film industry: Woody Allen case

 In 1978, actress Mia Farrow and her husband André Previn adopted Soon-Yi Previn, born in Seoul.
 After Farrow's divorce from Previn, she began a relationship with film director Woody Allen.
 In December 1987, Farrow and Allen had a son, Satchel (who would later go by the name Ronan Farrow).
 Farrow had adopted two other children by herself: Moses in 1978 and Dylan in 1985.
 Allen would co-adopt them in December 1991.

 In January 1992, a crisis in the relationship between Farrow and Allen appeared when Farrow discovered Allen and her oldest adopted daughter Soon-Yi were having an affair, which the couple admitted.
 Later that year, on August 17, Allen issued a statement saying that he was in love with Previn and the affair still existed.

 The relationship between Woody Allen and Soon-Yi Previn had started in December 1991, when Soon-Yi was 21 years old.
 The discovery of their affair sparked a dispute over custody of the younger children Satchel (later: Ronan), Dylan and Moses, in the course of which an allegation of sexual abuse against Allen arose.
 While the parties were negotiating how to resolve custody of the children, they had agreed that Allen could make supervised visits to the minor children.

 On August 4, 1992, Farrow received Allen in her Connecticut holiday home and went shopping with a friend, leaving 7-year-old Dylan and 4-year-old Satchel under the care of two babysitters, who had explicit instructions never to leave the children alone, and were accompanied by another nanny and the three children of Farrow's friend Casey Pascal.
 Moses Farrow, who was then 14 years old, was also present.
-According to a later statement, although no one observed that Allen or Dylan had left the group that day, the babysitters retraced their steps and concluded that there may have been a period of 10 or 20 minutes in which they were neither with Allen nor Dylan.
+Although no one observed that Allen or Dylan had left the group that day, the babysitters retraced their steps and concluded that there may have been a period of 10 or 20 minutes in which they were neither with Allen nor Dylan.
 At this point, Allen was alleged to have taken Dylan to a crawl space behind Mia Farrow's bedroom closet and sexually abused her.

 The police investigation began several days later, after a pediatrician whom Mia had taken Dylan to had informed the police (as required by law).
 The State Police and Connecticut Attorney's Office referred Dylan to the Child Sexual Abuse Clinic at Yale New Haven Hospital to determine if she had been sexually abused.
 After a six-month investigation, the hospital's Child Sexual Abuse Clinic concluded that Dylan was not sexually abused by Allen and that Dylan's statements did not refer to actual events that occurred to her.
 They stated that the allegation was likely a combination of emotional distress and coaching by her mother.

 The allegation was also investigated by New York Social Services, who concluded that there was no credible evidence of abuse, and by the New York Supreme Court in the custody case, which dismissed the abuse allegation.